nats-io/jetstream-leaf-nodes-demo/README.md

 ## Video Script and Commands

-Nats is the networking abstraction to finally free you and your apps from networking and the silos that plague us all.
+NATS is the networking abstraction to finally free you and your apps from networking and the silos that plague us all.
 It allows you to refocus on your data and it’s flows on a global scale.
-We have recently added JetStream, our persistence layer.
+We have recently added our newest persistence layer, JetStream in NATS Server v2.2.

 This video is about JetStream at the edge.

-Our server are light weight and can therefore run in resource constrained environments.
+The NATS server is lightweight and can therefore run in resource constrained environments.
 This allows you to have persistence on a remote edge and have it function independently, without connectivity to the cloud.
 If you want to, you can configure JetStream such that your locally persisted data is automatically uploaded to the cloud as soon as you regain connectivity.

 This applies specifically to cases where the edge site itself moves in and out of network connectivity, or when you have a great number of sites and are guaranteed a network outage at any given time.

-Depending on your needs you would install one or more JetStream enabled server in your edge site and connect them to server in the cloud using leaf node connections.
+Depending on your needs you would install one or more JetStream enabled servers in your edge site and connect them to a server in the cloud using leaf node connections.
-To demonstrate the principle, I am working with two cluster that are connected to a hub.
+To demonstrate the principle, I am working with two clusters that are connected to a hub.
 But you can have as many as needed.

 This is going to be a whirlwind tour through features and use cases.
 Do not focus on every detail.
 Please focus on what our software can do and which use cases are relevant to you.
-I will provide [further links](#relevant-links) at the end.
+I will provide [additional links](#relevant-links) at the end.

 ### Outline